 - We run an online Bookbug Session on Facebook Live(this will open in a new window) every Friday at 10am, with videos available to view afterwards.
 Families can watch this for free, which may be useful if they cannot access face-to-face sessions.

 Further support from Scottish Book Trust

-We also offer a range of resources to support you with delivering Bookbug Sessions more generally, including webinars and training(this will open in a new window), themed Bookbug Session plans(this will open in a new window) and the Song and Rhyme library(this will open in a new window).
+To help you prepare for sessions restarting we have a range of resources to support you as Session Leaders(this will open in a new window), including webinars and training(this will open in a new window), themed Bookbug Session Plans(this will open in a new window) and the Song and Rhyme Library(this will open in a new window).